 From Midtown to the Brooklyn Bridge, by boat

-An hour and a half boat ride through Manhattan is a quick and very comfortable way to enjoy the best views of the New York skyline.
-With this cruise, you will be able to see the Empire State Building, the Chrysler Building, One World Trade Center, the Statue of Liberty, or the Brooklyn Bridge from the water.
+An hour and a half boat ride around Manhattan is a quick and very comfortable way to enjoy the best views of the New York skyline.
+With this cruise you can see the Empire State Building, the Chrysler Building, One World Trade Center, the Statue of Liberty or the Brooklyn Bridge from the water.

-Also, this ship has an open-air deck, so you can go outside (weather permitting) to take photos and better enjoy the views.
-If you take the cruise in winter, wrap up in warm clothes, and spend some time on deck.
+Also, this ship has an open-air deck, so you' ll be able to go outside (weather permitting) to take photos and better enjoy the views.
+If you're cruising in the winter, bundle up and don't forgo spending some time on deck.

-With this Circle Line New York boat tour you can enjoy an extended itinerary around the island of Manhattan and learn from a guide about the history of the city while admiring the wonderful views of the Statue of Liberty, the Empire State Building or the Brooklyn Bridge from the sea.
+With this boat tour of New York by the Circle Line company you can make an extended tour around the island of Manhattan and learn from the hand of a guide about the history of the city while contemplating the wonderful views of the Statue of Liberty, the Empire State Building or the Brooklyn Bridge from the sea.

-With this New York cruise, the only one that goes around the entire island of Manhattan, you will depart from Pier 83 at 3 PM to discover all the secrets of the Big Apple's five boroughs as you cruise the city's three rivers (Hudson, East, and Harlem), glide under its iconic bridges and gaze at the Manhattan skyline.
+With this New York cruise, the only one that completely surrounds the entire island of Manhattan, you will depart from Pier 83 at 3PM to discover all the secrets of the five boroughs of the Big Apple while sailing along the three rivers of the city (Hudson, East and Harlem), glide under its iconic bridges and contemplate the Manhattan skyline.
 Amazing views that will become an unforgettable memory of your trip to the United States.

-Recommended if... you want to get the most out of the experience and think the hour and a half cruise might fall short.
+Recommended if... you want to get the most out of the experience and you think the hour and a half cruise might fall short.

 The views of the New York skyline are spectacular at any time of the day, but I must admit that I have a special weakness for its lights at dusk.
 That's why I think that taking the cruise at night is one of the most beautiful memories you can take away from a trip to New York.

-The cruise departs at 9:30 PM, from the pier located in Battery Park, when you board the Clipper City sailing ship inspired by an 1854 schooner.
-Take a seat and relax to enjoy the twinkling lights of New York City with a drink in hand on this 90-minute sightseeing bar cruise, where you'll see downtown's most iconic buildings illuminated, including the World Trade Center and even the Statue of Liberty.
+The cruise departs at 9:30 PM, from the pier located in Battery Park, when you board the Clipper City sailboat inspired by an 1854 schooner.
+Take a seat and relax to enjoy the twinkling lights of New York City with a drink in hand on this 90-minute bar cruise, where you'll see downtown's most iconic buildings illuminated, including the World Trade Center and even the Statue of Liberty.